Every shuttle to 2026 Brewers games at American Family Field

 1. Hampton Inn & Suites Milwaukee West (Hilton)

-Address: 8201 W. Greenfield Ave., West Allis, WI 53214 Phone: (414) 436-2300 Distance to stadium: 2.3 miles (~5-minute drive) Neighborhood: West Allis, directly across from Wisconsin State Fair Park
+Address: 8201 W. Greenfield Ave., West Allis, WI 53214.
+Phone: (414) 436-2300.
+Distance to stadium: 2.3 miles (~5-minute drive).
+Neighborhood: West Allis, directly across from Wisconsin State Fair Park.

 This is the most consistently praised shuttle hotel in every source examined.
 The Hampton Inn offers a free shuttle within a 3-mile radius that covers American Family Field, the Milwaukee County Zoo, Potawatomi Casino, and local restaurants.
 On game days, shuttles run to and from the stadium beginning roughly two hours before first pitch, with return trips starting around the 6th or 7th inning.
 TripAdvisor reviews (4.5 stars, 100+ reviews mentioning the shuttle) are overwhelmingly positive — guests call the shuttle "great" and "very prompt."
 The hotel offers free hot breakfast (including fresh-baked waffles), an indoor heated pool, free parking, free WiFi, and EV charging.
 Rates are mid-range for the area, typically around $138/night.
 One caveat from reviews: the last shuttle pickup runs around 11 PM for late games, so extra-inning thrillers could be tight.
+Bonus for families: the same shuttle radius covers the zoo — pair a day game with our guide to getting into the Milwaukee County Zoo free.

 2. Best Western Plus Milwaukee West

-Address: 5501 W. National Ave., Milwaukee, WI 53214 Phone: Via bestwestern.com Distance to stadium: 0.8 miles (~2-minute drive, 20-minute walk) Neighborhood: West Milwaukee
+Address: 5501 W. National Ave., Milwaukee, WI 53214.
+Phone: via bestwestern.com.
+Distance to stadium: 0.8 miles (~2-minute drive, 20-minute walk).
+Neighborhood: West Milwaukee.

 The closest hotel offering a shuttle, and one of only two hotels within walking distance of the stadium.
 The Best Western runs a free game-day shuttle starting about 90 minutes before first pitch.
 TripAdvisor reviewers frequently mention "Shuttle Dave," the hotel's driver, known for entertaining stories on the ride.
 The on-site National Pizza Pub & Grille serves as both restaurant and pre-game gathering spot.
 Amenities include an indoor pool, hot tub, free breakfast buffet, free parking, and a fitness center.
 Rates run $77–$100/night, making it a solid budget-friendly pick.
 Reviews note the hotel is "a bit dated" and that shuttle rides can be slow during sellout games (one reviewer reported an hour to travel 0.8 miles on a packed night), but the walkability serves as a built-in backup plan.

-3. Ambassador Hotel Milwaukee (Trademark Collection by Wyndham)
+3. Ambassador Hotel Milwaukee

-Address: 2308 W. Wisconsin Ave., Milwaukee, WI 53233 Phone: (414) 342-8400 / Shuttle reservations: (414) 345-5040 Distance to stadium: 1.7 miles (~5-minute drive) Neighborhood: Near Marquette University, west of downtown
+Address: 2308 W. Wisconsin Ave., Milwaukee, WI 53233.
+Phone: (414) 342-8400 / Shuttle reservations: (414) 345-5040.
+Distance to stadium: 1.7 miles (~5-minute drive).
+Neighborhood: Near Marquette University, west of downtown.

 A stunning 1920s Art Deco landmark with one of the most distinctive game-day experiences.
 The Ambassador offers a free shuttle within a 3-mile radius that covers American Family Field.
 They also run a "Baseball in Milwaukee Package" that includes a free burger and tap beer in the Gin Rickey lounge (for up to two adults) on game days, plus a complimentary tap beer for the shuttle ride.
 The shuttle runs approximately hourly, with the last outgoing run at 11:30 PM and last pickup at midnight.
 Call ahead to reserve — it's first-come, first-served and operates a single bus.
 Rates start around $72–$120/night.
 The hotel is pet-friendly ($50 fee, dogs only) and close to the Pabst Mansion and Mitchell Park Conservatory.
 Some reviewers note the surrounding neighborhood is better for driving guests than walkers.